kprose07/beya/README.md

 Our A.I. system can currently provide step by step instructions to solving simple mathematics problems.
 Step by step support in solving higher level mathematics problems will be available in future iterations.

-Also Please fill out the survey below and let us know what you think about the applicaiton!
+Also Please fill out the survey below and let us know what you think about the application!

 ![Scan to Download](assets/images/survey-qrcode.png)